KChaviraa/Particle-Galaxy-WebGL/README.md

 # 🌌 3D Particle Galaxy (WebGL)

-A stunning, interactive 3D particle galaxy created completely from scratch using purely raw WebGL and vanilla JavaScript.
+A stunning, interactive 3D particle galaxy created using WebGL and JavaScript.

 This project simulates a rotating galaxy consisting of 100,000 glowing particles, featuring complex orbital mechanics, depth-based sizing, additive light blending, and interactive camera rotation & zooming using only mathematics and basic GLSL shaders.
 No external graphics libraries like Three.js are used!